lohedges/proof-webui/README.md

 docker-compose up -d
 ```

-On Linux/macOS you can run as a your regular user with:
+On Linux/macOS you can run as your regular user with:

 ```bash
 UID=$(id -u) GID=$(id -g) docker-compose up -d